-- 145 study.
-The aim is to minimize their impact to focus on stable phenomena like background winds or migrating tides.
-We noticed artificial jumps in the wind time series associated with certain local times.
-These jumps overlaid a potential tidal signal and prevented us from analyzing and comparing specific tidal modes.
-However, this procedure mitigated the biases introduced by the instrument and resulted in more reliable zonal mean winds.
-The meridional winds have much smaller magnitudes and, thus, the correlation is decreased. - 150 In particular, at mid- and polar-latitudes polar latitudes the geophysical variability due to various tidal components and planetary waves within 60-days 60 days seemed to be problematic for inferring reliable non-migrating tidal components.
+In particular, at mid- and polar latitudes the geophysical variability due to various tidal components and planetary waves within 60 days seemed to be problematic for inferring reliable non-migrating tidal components.
 We applied the same global tidal fit as in Baumgarten and Stober (2019);

-For the construction of a composite year from the multiple years for the seasonal comparison, every composite year is associated with the year it is belonging belongs to.
+For the construction of a composite year from the multiple years for the seasonal comparison, every composite year is associated with the year it belongs to.
 For each day the mean value between different years is taken.

-155

-$$u, v = u_0, v_0 + \sum{s=-3}^{3} \sum{n=1}^{3} A{sn} \sin(s \cdot \lambda - 2\pi \cdot t/T_n) + B{sn} \cos(s \cdot \lambda - 2\pi \cdot t/T_n)$$
+$$u, v = u_0, v_0 + \sum{s=-3}^{3} \sum{n=1}^{3} A{sn} \sin(s \cdot \lambda - 2\pi \cdot t/T_n) + B{sn} \cos(s \cdot \lambda - 2\pi \cdot t/T_n)$$ (1)

-(1)

 where T_n corresponds to periods of 24, 12, and 8 hours, s denotes the zonal wave number, and λ is the geographic longitude.
 A{sn} and B{sn} are the Fourier coefficients for each wavenumber and period, u_0 and v_0 describe the zonal-mean zonal and meridional wind.
 This fit significantly improves the robustness of the derived zonal and meridional mean winds, as day-night differences in the TIDI data quality can be modeled as tidal modes and, thus, reduce the biases for both mean wind components.

-160 However, the estimated migrating and non-migrating tidal modes appear to be less reliable due to the intermittency of the tidal amplitudes and phases as well as the planetary wave activity within 60-days and longitude dependent longitude-dependent
+However, the estimated migrating and non-migrating tidal modes appear to be less reliable due to the intermittency of the tidal amplitudes and phases as well as the planetary wave activity within 60-days and longitude-dependent offsets in the TIDI data quality and measurement statistics.
+As pointed out in Dhadly et al. (2021), there is also a systematic bias in TIDI coldside vector winds during forward flight which is telescope-dependent and varies with the yaw cycle.